Documents to download

 Concerns have been raised about the structural and psychological similarities between loot boxes and gambling and that they can encourage children to gamble.

-In September 2019, the Digital, Culture, Media and Sport Committee published a report on immersive and addictive technologies.
+In September 2019, the then Digital, Culture, Media and Sport Committee published a report on immersive and addictive technologies.
 This called for regulations to be made to extend the 2005 Act to loot boxes.
-A July 2020 House of Lords Committee report on gambling harm also called for loot boxes to be brought within the scope of the Act.
+A July 2020 House of Lords committee report on gambling harm also called for loot boxes to be brought within the scope of the Act.

 Call for evidence into loot boxes and gambling-like behaviour (June 2020)